Best Tacos in the South Bay

 El Tarasco is a hole-in-the-wall kind of restaurant that you don’t normally hear about until one of your co-workers talk about it.
 Multiple parents mentioned this spot and we can see why!
 The traditional tacos (and the whole menu) are dangerously delicious and inexpensive.

 Local moms favored this Mexican restaurant because it is right by Hermosa Beach.
 The best way to enjoy your day here is to devour a plate of savory tacos and have a scenic stroll afterwards.

 To those who want a taco they’ve never had before, try this place.
-Mercado offers a unique taste as they serve the delicious Filet Mignon Taco and Jicame Ahi Taco.
+Mercado offers a unique taste as they serve the delicious Filet Mignon and Jicame Ahi Tacos.

 3 words: Deep.
 Fried.
 Shell.
 Of course El Sombrero offers delicious carne asada tacos, but they also spice it up with their special crunchy tacos as well.

 For those of you who love a simple cheese and meat crunchy taco.
 If you’ve been to Tito’s, our moms said that this place is very similar!

 If you want a traditional experience for a low price, you can’t beat El Antojito’s food truck.
 They offer yummy $1 tacos, corn in a cup, and agua de fresa!
 They have a roofed seating area so you’ll feel cozy even though you’re ordering from a truck.

 This place is special because it is open 24/7!
 If you want a quick bite to eat then Taco Sinoloa is the place to be.
 Their service is quick and portions for meat are generous.

 With an upstairs patio and modern interior El Gringo serves some of the tastiest fish tacos!
 It’s casual but also a great place to go for an evening dinner.